LSSTDESC/desc-gen3-prod/doc/app-g3wfpipe.md

 The application g3wfpipe carries out LSST pipeline processing.
 There are three main steps in typical processing:
-* An LSST processing DAG (aka quantum graph or QG) is constructed from a user-supplied data query and specification of the pipeline process steps to carry out.
+* An LSST processing DAG (aka quantum graph or QG) is constructed from a user-supplied data query and specification of the pipeline process steps to carry out (init).
-* The DAG processing is carried out with parsl.
+* The DAG processing is carried out with parsl (proc).
 * The output data is registered with the Butler (finalization).

 The first and can take a while but runs in a single processs and so are appropriate for a login or workflow machine.